-You can double your chances of getting tickets with a second ballot if you join the Lawn Tennis Association as some Wimbledon tickets are allocated for tennis club members.
+In short, you can double your chances of getting tickets with a second ballot if you join the Lawn Tennis Association as some Wimbledon tickets are allocated for tennis club members.

 However, membership costs from £20 a year, so if you don’t play for a club and are only joining on the off chance of securing tickets this could prove an expensive option.

 Unfortunately, the Lawn Tennis Association ballot of Wimbledon tickets has already closed this year.